nuIIpointerexception/nuii.dev/README.md

-# nuii.dev - An Overengineered Portfolio 🚀
+# nuii.dev - Portfolio

-Welcome to nuii.dev, an intentionally overengineered portfolio website.
-This project showcases a range of modern web technologies and development practices, demonstrating technical prowess through what might be considered "overkill" for a simple portfolio.
+Hey, this might be a bit overengineered for a portfolio, but i created this to try out Svelte and thought it would be a good time to do some rebranding for myself.

+## Screenshots

+Will be added as soon as some eye candy is available.

 ## What's inside?